f-kiran/f-kiran.github.io/index.md

 ## Bio

-I am a Ph.D. student working under the guidance of Dr. Ioannis Pavlidis in Affective & Data Computing  [ACDC](https://cpl.uh.edu/index.php/) lab.
-I have an M.Sc. in Computer Science from Louisiana State University.
-I'm working in the NSF funded [Affective Math]() project involving by conducting experiment, analysing data, and developing models.
+I am currently a Ph.D. student conducting research in the Affective & Data Computing [ACDC](https://cpl.uh.edu/index.php/) lab under the esteemed guidance of Prof. Ioannis Pavlidis.
+My academic journey includes an M.S. in Computer Science earned at Louisiana State University.

+My Ph.D. research work is a pivotal part of the NSF-funded [Affective Math]() project, where I am deeply involved in various aspects of the research process.
+This includes designing and conducting experiments, meticulously analyzing data, and actively contributing to the development of sophisticated mathematical models.
+My dedication to this project allows me to explore and contribute to the exciting intersection of affective computing and mathematics, furthering our understanding of these fields.

 ## Research Interests